 Tile Around Casing Not an Option

-Under no circumstances, though, will you want to try to cut ceramic tile to fit the odd angles of door casing.
-Even if you can do it, it will be hard to install and look unusual.
-There is no way to effectively cover up the space between the casing and tile.
-Caulking that crack will work for awhile, but eventually it will need to be replaced.
+Under no circumstances do you want to try to cut ceramic tile to fit the odd angles of door casing.
+Even if you can do it, it will be hard to install and will probably look like you were too lazy to remove or cut the casing.
+Also, there is no good way to cover up the space between the casing and tile.